AsteriskAmpersand/Ice-Experimental/README.md

 ### ──────────【 Sword & Shield 】────────── ###

-#### 【 General Changes 】 ####
+#### 【 New Parry Option 】 ####
+The following changes are intended to give hunters an additional defensive option that fits the theme of the weapon (parrying with a buckler shield) while increasing variety in gameplay.
+Hunters that master this new technique will be able to weave counter-attacks against weaker Monster attacks into their existing play.
 - Guard Slash:
 	- Now has a guardpoint starting from 0.10s from the start of the animation, lasting 0.30s.
-	- On small knockbacks with the guardpoint, can combo into Leaping Slash (Triangle) or Perfect Rush (Circle).
+	- When hit during the guardpoint, small knockbacks will result in immediately counter-attacking with a Shield Bash.
+This Shield Bash can combo into Leaping Slash (Triangle) or directly into Perfect Rush (Circle).
-	- > The above changes have been made to explore the possiblity of adding additional variety in gameplay and builds.
-In this current state, it is known that this GP->PR Combo is too strong in terms of damage output and will need sizable changes in future updates.
+	- > Hunters will need to recognize and react accordingly to which attacks they can and cannot "parry", as many Monster attacks will be too strong for a small shield.
+In addition, when comboing directly from Shield Bash into Perfect Rush, the Shield Bash will effectively replace the first hit in Perfect Rush I.

+#### 【 Quality of Life Changes 】 ####
 - Backstep (aka Backhop):
 	- When performed after an unsheathed forward roll, hunters can now hold a desired direction and press Circle early to queue a directional Backstep.
 		- > Previously, early inputs would result in comboing into a backwards Backstep and late inputs would result in comboing into other attacks, leaving only a small 0.250s window that was difficult for hunters to consistently hit.
 With this change, early inputs are no longer an issue.
 	- When performed after starting to guard, the time available to input a Backstep safely has been increased to 0.417s (up from 0.283s).
 		- > This increases the window that hunters have by 50%, which should greatly increase the reliability of using Backstep right after a guard.
 - Slinger Aim vs Slinger Burst Aim Mode Toggle:
-	- The hunter's current selected mode will now still be retained upon sheathing (previously was resetting to Slinger Aim).
+	- The hunter's current selected mode will now still be retained upon sheathing (previously was resetting to Slinger Aim Mode).

+#### 【 General Changes 】 ####
+Many of the following changes are targeted at one of the following goals:
+- Increasing the variety of combos and options available to hunters.
+Less used slashing attacks can now be better combined with existing high damage slashes (Lateral Slash + Return Stroke) to create longer and stronger combos without needing to utilize the weaker Spiral Slash as often.
+In addition, shield attacks can be comfortably used in place of slashes, allowing hunters to trade only a small amount of damage for added Stun buildup.
+- Reducing the dominance of Perfect Rush.
+The changes to Perfect Rush's damage help provide shorter combos (Slash combos, Shield combos, Falling Bash) a chance at competing in shorter windows of opportunities, while still maintaining Perfect Rush's advantage of dealing high damage for larger windows.
+In many situations, it can be better to use other options if the hunter does not have a large enough window to safely perform up to Perfect Rush II.

+- Chop:
+	- MV increased to 17 (up from 14).
+- Side Slash:
+	- MV increased to 14 (up from 13).
+- Rising Slash:
+	- MV increased to 15 (up from 14).
+- Short Shield Bash:
+	- MV increased to 15 (up from 6).
+- Shield Attack:
+	- MV increased to 20 (up from 8).
+- Shield Bash:
+	- MV increased to 20 (up from 16).
+- Hard Bash:
+	- MV increased to 36 (up from 31).
+- Perfect Rush I:
+	- MV decreased to 40+40+50 (down from 45+45+60).
+- Perfect Rush II:
+	- MV increased to 60 (up from 55).
+- Clutch Claw Weapon Attack:
+	- Final Hit:
+		- Partbreak Modifier increased to 2.35x (up from 1.00x).
+		- > Compensates for first three hits having a Partbreak Mod of 0.0x.

 ### ──────────【 Hammer 】────────── ###